 Costs associated with ISOs and RTOs are real and significant.
 Those institutions have a costly responsibility: to prevent fraud and market abuse.
-Electricity is not like other restructured industries: any participant who misbehaves can cause a blackouts over wide portions of the grid.
-Those who wish to extend restructuring must perform a benefit-cost analysis which includes these costs.
+Electricity is not like other restructured industries: a participant who misbehaves could cause a blackouts over wide portions of the grid.
+Those who wish to extend restructuring must weigh the benefits and costs, including these costs.

-In an industry where two-thirds of the cost of electric power is capital cost, those who wish to extend restructuring must first devise a mechanism that reduces the variability in return to investors, thereby reducing the cost to the consumer.
-This might take the form of a regulated monopoly, or the form of the mix of private risk and government loan guarantees proposed by William Rosenberg66 for both regulated and deregulated states.
+Since a substantial fraction of the cost of electric power is capital cost, those who wish to extend restructuring must first devise a mechanism that reduces the variability in return to investors, thereby reducing the cost to the consumer.
+This might take the form of a regulated monopoly, or the form of the mix of private risk and government loan guarantees proposed by William Rosenberg for both regulated and deregulated states.

 In uniform-price auctions, the total paid for electric power is higher than if baseload, shoulder, and peak generators were paid their individual costs.
 Pay-as-bid auctions will likely lead to the same result.
 In addition, hourly auctions provide ample opportunity for tacit collusion among pivotal suppliers, further raising costs.
-Any restructuring plan which is designed to benefit consumers must devise a combination of long-term and short-term instruments which result in average cost payments for each generation type.
+Any restructuring plan that is to benefit consumers must devise a combination of long-term and short-term instruments that result in average cost payments for each generation type.

-For both restructured and traditional markets, innovations to provide elasticity of demand are urgently needed.
-In restructured markets, demand elasticity provides an excellent check on pivotal supplier market power.
+For both restructured and traditional markets, innovations to provide price responsive demand are needed urgently.
+In restructured markets, demand elasticity can provide an excellent check on pivotal supplier market power.
 In traditional markets, it reduces peak loads and their associated cost and reliability issues.

-Other opportunities for innovation may be enabled by legalizing micro grids.
+Other opportunities for innovation may be enabled by legalizing micro-grids.
 In much the same way as the 1968 FCC decision in the Carterphone case enabled innovation in telecom, micro grids may provide venues for testing new business and technical models for the electric sector.

-No satisfactory market mechanism has yet been established which properly compensates transmission owners for their infrastructure investment.
+No satisfactory market mechanism has yet been established that properly compensates transmission owners for their infrastructure investment.
 Short of declaring transmission a public good like highways and locks on rivers, a two-part tariff for transmission might provide suitable incentives.

 Deregulation is not all-or-nothing.
 A vast array of market designs have different degrees of regulatory control.
 For example, the California ISO in 2000 had little control over a free market while PJM has a great deal of control.
 The question for market designers and policy makers is how to design a structure that will eliminate the worst problems of regulation and give the benefits of competitive markets.
 Blind faith is unlikely to produce a free market that is competitive.
-Even a competitive market which imposes large costs on market participants is unlikely to lead to lower prices.
+Even a competitive market that imposes large costs on market participants is unlikely to lead to lower prices.